ironhack-labs/data-labs/module-3/lab-sklearn-and-unsupervised-learning/README.md

 ![Ironhack logo](https://i.imgur.com/1QgrNNw.png)

-# Lab | Supervised Learning with Scikit-Learn
+# Lab | Unsupervised Learning with Scikit-Learn

 ## Introduction

-In this lab, we will evaluate and compare multiple supervised learning algorithms.
+In this lab, we will learn more about scikit-learn and start learning about unsupervised learning.

 ## Getting Started